Artillery: Expansion of use

 A tactical innovation the Portuguese introduced in fort defense was the use of combinations of projectiles against massed assaults.
-Although cannister shells had been developed in the early 15th century, the Portuguese were the first to employ them extensively, and Portuguese engineers invented a cannister round which consisted of a thin lead case filled with iron pellets, that broke up at the muzzle and scattered its contents in a narrow pattern.
+Although canister shot had been developed in the early 15th century, the Portuguese were the first to employ it extensively, and Portuguese engineers invented a canister round which consisted of a thin lead case filled with iron pellets, that broke up at the muzzle and scattered its contents in a narrow pattern.
 An innovation which Portugal adopted in advance of other European powers was fuse-delayed action shells, and were commonly used in 1505.
 Although dangerous, their effectiveness meant a sixth of all rounds used by the Portuguese in Morocco were of the fused-shell variety.

 The new Ming Dynasty established the "Divine Engine Battalion" (神机营), which specialized in various types of artillery.
 Light cannons and cannons with multiple volleys were developed.
-In a campaign to suppress a local minority rebellion near today's Burmese border, "the Ming army used a 3-line method of arquebuses/muskets to destroy an elephant formation."
+In a campaign to suppress a local minority rebellion near today's Burmese border, "the Ming army used a 3-line method of arquebuses/muskets to destroy an elephant formation".

 When the Portuguese and Spanish arrived at Southeast Asia, they found that the local kingdoms were already using cannons.
-One of the earliest reference to cannon and artillerymen in Java is from the year 1346.
 Portuguese and Spanish invaders were unpleasantly surprised and even outgunned on occasion.
 Duarte Barbosa ca. 1514 said that the inhabitants of Java were great masters in casting artillery and very good artillerymen.
 They made many one-pounder cannons (cetbang or rentaka), long muskets, spingarde (arquebus), schioppi (hand cannon), Greek fire, guns (cannons), and other fire-works.
-Every place are considered excellent in casting artillery, and in the knowledge of using it.
+In all aspects the Javanese were considered excellent in casting artillery, and in the knowledge of using it.
 In 1513, the Javanese fleet led by Pati Unus sailed to attack Portuguese Malacca "with much artillery made in Java, for the Javanese are skilled in founding and casting, and in all works in iron, over and above what they have in India".
-By the early 16th century, the Javanese already locally-producing large guns, some of them still survived until the present day and dubbed as "sacred cannon" or "holy cannon".
+By the early 16th century, the Javanese had already started locally-producing large guns, which were dubbed "sacred cannon[s]" or "holy cannon[s]" and have survived up to the present day – though in limited numbers.
 These cannons varied between 180 and 260 pounders, weighing anywhere between 3–8 tons, measuring between 3–6 m.

 Between 1593 and 1597, about 200,000 Korean and Chinese troops which fought against Japan in Korea actively used heavy artillery in both siege and field combat.
 Korean forces mounted artillery in ships as naval guns, providing an advantage against Japanese navy which used Kunikuzushi (国崩し – Japanese breech-loading swivel gun) and Ōzutsu (大筒 – large size Tanegashima) as their largest firearms.

+In the 16th century Ottoman Empire, Humbaracıs were founded.